Adco30/Medical-Data-Classification/README.md

 ## Classification Comparison and fusion: SVM, Decision Trees, and Neural Networks

 Implementation and comparison of three classification algorithms - Support Vector Machines (SVM), Decision Trees, and Neural Networks - on publicly available heart disease data.
-The dataset  is already preprocessed.
+The dataset is already preprocessed and the classification was performed using scikit-learn.

     (Donald Bren School of Information and Computer Sciences (ICS), Cleveland Clinic, Heart Disease Data, https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/).
 The primary goal was to improve classification accuracy by fine-tuning the models and employing decision fusion.